In-Time-Tec/jsx-attribute-remover/README.md

-# React Attribute Remover
+# JSX Attribute Remover

-A Vite plugin for automatically removing specified attributes from React/JSX components during the build process.
+A Bun-native Vite plugin for automatically removing specified attributes from JSX components during the build process.
 Perfect for stripping out development-only attributes like `data-testid`, `data-cy`, or any custom attributes from your production builds.

 ## Features